Preparing for your Dry Feb

 Plan your meals and your shopping list so there are no surprises during the week.

-Remove all temptation from your house.
-Ask a friend or family member to keep/store your alcohol for you during February.
+Remove all alcohol from your house.
+Ask a friend or family member to store your alcohol for you during February.

 Prepare your mind as well as your body for abstaining from alcohol during February.